 - Invest in public education, with funding (made through joint contributions from state and federal governments) allocated on the basis of need and; and

 - Review the system for assessing socioeconomic status to ensure the most disadvantaged schools receive their fair share of funding.

-Discussion: All students with a willingness to learn should be given the best opportunity to achieve academic success, and this requires that public schools set the gold standard for education.
-We strongly believe in increasing funding to schools to ensure that we can reverse what appears to be the slipping of Australian schools by global standards, and narrowing of the gap in academic achievement based on socioeconomic status (SES).
+1.2.
+Discussion: We strongly believe in increasing funding to schools to ensure that we can reverse what appears to be the slipping of Australian schools by global standards, and narrowing of the gap in academic achievement based on socioeconomic status (SES).

 2. Improve staffing to disadvantaged schools

 Aim: Allocate resources so as to provide equal opportunity to all students.

 - Attach teacher career advancement to taking on greater responsibility and directing benefit to students most in need; and